Shifting geopolitical and trade digitisation on payment agenda: treasury conference

 "Technological advancements, better legal frameworks and interoperability protocols are enabling the development of integrated platforms that connect multiple stakeholders across the trade ecosystem," Anceau added.

-The interviews took place on the sideline of BofA’s Treasury Leaders’ Summit in Singapore, on September 3.
+The interviews took place on the sideline of BofA’s Treasury Leaders Summit in Singapore, on September 3.

-If you are a treasurer, CFO or senior finance professional at a corporate or SME, please register to the website here.
+If you are a treasurer, CFO or senior professional at a corporate or SME, please register for free VIP access here.

 Questions?